 The support services we provide include but are not limited to:

 Airport Pick-up Service:

-We always meet new students who request this service at the Edmonton airport upon arrival and take them to their new accommodation for a pick-up fee of $30 ($50 after 8:00pm).
-We immediately afterwards take them grocery shopping so that they can buy food and other supplies they need to be comfortable for the first few days here until they can manage to do this on their own.
+We meet new students who request this service at the Edmonton airport upon arrival and take them to their new accommodation for a pick-up fee of $30 from 9:00am to 6:00pm.
+After 6:00pm we may or may not be available to pick you up.
+If you need to or decide to arrive very late in the evening or during the night, you may have to take a hotel room until the next morning when we will be available to meet you.
+The first thing we do after you are settled in your new room is to take you grocery shopping so that you can buy the food and other supplies you need to be comfortable for the first few days here until you "find your feet" and can manage to do this on you own.

 Orientation and on-going student counselling:

 Within your first week in the school (usually on the first day) every student will receive an orientation to the program.
 Subsequently at least one morning per week throughout your training period is set aside as your “office morning” during which staff is always available to offer individual help and counselling with student projects, assignments, and concerns.